Mai-Te-Pora/Demex-Trading-Bot/README.md

 cd authenticated_client
 ```

-- Open python file to alter mnemonic (Note performing this line of code will open a text editor in the terminal window.
+- Open python file to alter mnemonic (Note performing this line of code will open a text editor in the terminal window).
 You will need to change the section of the document that looks like this:
  - mnemonic='ENTER YOUR MNEMONIC HERE FOR CONNECTION TO TRADEHUB'
+ - While the dictation is written in capital letters to grab your attention, your mnemonic should be entered in all lowercase lettering
  - You will want to enter your mnemonic with spaces between the parenthesis
  - After alterations, please make sure to save it!<br>
 ```